The 20 best deals from The Home Depot's Labor Day Sale | CNN Underscored

 Backyard X-Scapes Natural Rolled Bamboo Fence ($83.43, originally $92.70; homedepot.com)

 Grant yourself the gift of a little more patio privacy with this bamboo screen fencing that attaches easily to a chain-link fence or gate or can simply be used as a decorative accent.
-Durable, eco-friendly and measuring four-feet-by-eight-feet, the wires can be snipped to shorten the length or height to your choosing.
+Durable, eco-friendly and measuring 4 feet by 8 feet, the wires can be snipped to shorten the length or height to your choosing.

 HDX 55-Gallon Tough Storage Tote ($29.98, originally $35.98; homedepot.com)